 I lived in the city until I was about 9 years old.
 Then, my mom married my step-dad and we moved to the farm in a small town in Idaho.
 Life changed...drastically and I loved it!
 It's hard to describe but farm life felt like home, like I finally found who I was.
 I loved watching a new calf be born, irrigating in the middle of the night (okay, that was a slight exaggeration), riding horses, 4-H, rodeo, FFA, cutting, branding, moving cows and country music.
-So, when I married my husband and moved to the ranch in Wyoming it was a perfect fit...haha, both ways.
+So, Traditional Family Farms as been a perfect fit!

 But, in my ranching experience we had raised animals to be taken to the auction, end of story.
-Since starting our new business, I now experience the whole process from start to finish.
-We watch an animal be born, grow, experience times of joy and struggle, reach it's potential and eventually go to fulfill it's purpose on this earth which is to provide life.
+Since starting this new business, I now experience the whole process from start to finish.
+An animal is born, grows, experience times of joy and struggle, reach it's potential and eventually goes to fulfill it's purpose on this earth which is to provide life.
 I have always loved symbolism.
 I look for it everywhere.
 To me, farm animals are a reminder of my Savior who's purpose on earth was to bring life.
 They bring a kind of reverence to the ranch.